4R3B3LatH34R7/MyanmarUnicodeSupportInExcelVBEditor/README.md

 for each oneCell in range("C2:C4"):st="":for i=1 to len(oneCell):st=st &iif(st="","","|") &ascw(mid(oneCell,i,1)) :next i:?st:next oneCell
 ```

-The output of above function can be observed below:
+The output of above Sub can be observed below:
 ![output_convertMMRtoUnicodeNumber](images/convertingMMRtoUnicodeNumber.png)

-The same function with comma(s) "," or any other separator(s) for any other purposes desired:
+The same Sub with comma(s) "," or any other separator(s) for any other purposes desired:
 ![output_convertMMRtoUnicodeNumber_commaseparated](images/convertingMMRtoUnicodeNumber_comma.png)

-From the included screenshots, it is clear that the function just converted each Myanmar character/diacritics into it's own Unicode numbers according to the order that they were entered into the cells.\
+From the included screenshots, it is clear that the SubRoutine above just converted each Myanmar character/diacritics into it's own Unicode numbers according to the order that they were entered into the cells.\
-NB:It is worth noting here that the above concept/code/implementations are all assumed to be used with Windows builtin Myanmar Keyboard known as, "Myanmar Keyboard (Visual Order)".
+NB:It is worth noting here that the above concept/code/implementations are all assumed to be used with Windows builtin Myanmar Keyboard known as, "Myanmar Keyboard (Visual Order)".\
-The way the Myanmar words were entered into the cells should be like ရ,ှ,မ,်,း,ထ,မ,င,်,း,ခ,ျ,ဉ,် as for ရှမ်းထမင်းချဉ် in C2.
+The way the Myanmar words were entered into the cells should be like ရ,ှ,မ,်,း,ထ,မ,င,်,း,ခ,ျ,ဉ,် as for ရှမ်းထမင်းချဉ် in C2.\
 Therefore, the Unicode number sequence was captured as 4123,4158,4121,4154,4152,4113,4121,4100,4154,4152,4097,4155,4105,4154 representing the whole word in C2.

 Once we get the Unicode character codes of the values we want to hardcode into our code, we can put them into variables with a function like below: